-Yet still, there are days when we just want “someone else” to prep food for us… so we drive 2 mins down the street and pick up some Orange Chicken for dinner.
+And I also have days when we (“I”) just want “someone else” to prep food for us… so we drive 2 mins down the street and grab some Orange Chicken for dinner.

 I know some of you are thinking, “But you can just make these yourself at home!”

-No… that’s not the point.
-And it’s starting to feel like the DIY mentality sometimes unintentionally crosses over to shaming and guilt-tripping.
+NOOOOOO… that’s not the point.
+And it’s starting to feel like the DIY mentality sometimes unintentionally cross over to shaming and guilt-tripping.

-Let me tell you… getting takeout every once in a while does NOT make one a failed parent. 😆 Believe me… I do it, and my kid is way beyond awesome.
+Let me tell you… getting takeout every once in a while does NOT make one a failed parent. 😆 I do it… I’m SO NOT a “failed parent”, and my kid is beyond awesome.
 (Just try to stick with healthy options the best you can!)